Lesley Kirkpatrick, CEO

 Science and innovation is crucial in modern society.
 It has the power to change the way we live our lives and is integral to our future.

-At Techniquest, we want to grow people’s science capital.
-By growing science capital in individuals and the communities of Wales, we can help more people to see science as an important part of their lives and culture, which will help broaden opportunities and access for STEM-related jobs in the future.
+At Techniquest, we want to grow people’s science capital and welcome as many visitors through the doors as we can, to experience the wonder of science directly for themselves.
+By growing science capital in individuals and the communities of Wales and beyond, we can help more people to see science as a vitally important part of their lives and culture; helping to broaden opportunities and access to STEM-related jobs in the future.

 We are very grateful to the funders who have helped make this project a reality: UK Research & Innovation and Wellcome Trust’s Inspiring Science Fund, Moondance Foundation, Garfield Weston Foundation, and Welsh Government’s ‘Invest to Save’ fund.